Beware the VR Straw Man

 7. VR Training Isn’t Here To Stay

-Debunking - Top 5 Common Myths of VR In Education
+Learning Solutions Magazine: Debunking - Top 5 Common Myths of VR In Education

 I honestly forgot name of company that put out this infographic, so I can't give you the link.

-Myth 1: it requires heavy investment
+Myth 1: It requires heavy investment

-Myth 2: you must have headsets
+Myth 2: You must have headsets

-Myth 3: you cannot build VR yourself
+Myth 3: You cannot build VR yourself

 Myth 4: VR cannot compliment existing learning

-Myth 5: you cannot track your learners
+Myth 5: You cannot track your learners

-Debunking 5 Myths: VR-Based Training Effective At Any Age
+Learning Solutions Magazine: Debunking 5 Myths: VR-Based Training Effective At Any Age

 Myth #2: VR is only useful for entertainment, not serious training